The George The Animal Steele Fan Page!

 (Images courtesy of Weird World of Wrestling)

-Here are two more pictures of Steele with "Mine."
+Here are three more pictures of Steele with "Mine."

 (Images courtesy of Estragand's Rasslin' Stuff.)

-Steele has appeared in the Pro Wrestling Illustrated Top 500 twice.
-In 1998, Steele was ranked 301, in between Super Nova (Mike "Simon Dean" Bucci) and Frank "The Tank" Parker.
-In 2000, Steele was ranked 389, in between the Persian Prince and Shawn Christopher.
+Steele appeared in the Pro Wrestling Illustrated Top 500 twice.
+In 1998, Steele was ranked #301, in between Super Nova (Mike "Simon Dean" Bucci) and Frank "The Tank" Parker.
+In 2000, Steele was ranked #389, in between the Persian Prince and Shawn Christopher.
+PWI ranked Steele at #267 on their list of the Top 500 Wrestlers of the PWI Years, in between Fuerza Guerrera (Juventud Guerrera's father) and High Chief Peter Maivia (the Rock's grandfather.)

 MAJOR UPDATE!

-On the January 10, 2000 episode of WCW Monday Nitro, Commissioner Terry Funk and the Old Age Outlaws, "The Enforcer" Arn Anderson, "Mr. Wonderful" Paul Orndorff and "The Living Legend" Larry Zbyszko, said they were going to bring back some old friends to beat NWO member and then-WCW United States Heavyweight Champion Jeff Jarrett.
+On the January 10, 2000 episode of WCW Monday Nitro, which was held at the then-Marine Midlands Arena in Buffalo, NY, The Old Age Outlaws, Commissioner Terry Funk, "The Enforcer" Arn Anderson, "Mr. Wonderful" Paul Orndorff and "The Living Legend" Larry Zbyszko, said they were going to bring back some old friends to beat NWO member and then-WCW United States Heavyweight Champion Jeff Jarrett.
 The first match, a "bunkhouse brawl," had Jarrett versus George "The Animal" Steele.
 Steele hit Jarrett with weapons, but Jarrett clocked the legend with a guitar.
 Arn Anderson ran in and spinebustered Jarrett.
 Special referee "The Crippler" Chris Benoit dragged Steele over and put him on top of Jarrett for the pin!

 GEORGE STEELE WINS!
 GEORGE STEELE WINS!
 GEORGE STEELE WINS!